 Central AC systems are convenient because they don’t take up space.
 A window unit blocks your view and even reduces your homes curb appeal.
 The units are big and bulky, and take up space and become an eyesore in your home.
 If you try to cover them up, then it decreases the effectiveness of the unit.
 While you’ll still have an exterior element to a central AC system, it’s much easier to landscape and to decorate around the condenser unit, which looks a lot more modern as well.
 From wooden air conditioner screens to faux greenery, AC equipment covers are available in multiple designs to suit your tastes.

-With so many advantages of central air conditioning systems, why not get started with a new installation today?
+With so many advantages and benefits of central air conditioning systems, why not get started with a new installation today?
 Contact us today to get started!